 If we are running late, will you hold the boat for us?

 Unfortunately, we are not able to hold the boat and we cannot issue refunds for late passengers.

 What is your cancellation policy?

 If we have to cancel your tour due to poor ocean conditions, we will try our very best to help you reschedule your tour.
 If this is not possible, we will issue you a full refund.
 If you need to cancel or reschedule your tour, we require 24 hours notice in advance from your check-in time for 1-3 people, 48 hours for 4-5 people, 72 hours for 6-7 people, and 96 hours for 8-10 people.
 For a party of 11+ we require one week’s notice.
 This policy is not flexible – we are unable to issue refunds to late cancellations whether we fill the vacated seats or not.
 We recommend you to have good travel insurance to cover your losses and expenses in the event of an emergency.
-There may be exceptions to this, but a doctor’s note will be required from the canceled party.
-The (possible) refund would pertain only to the injured or ill person.

 I’ve been described as rude, crude, vulgar and obnoxious.
 Do you have an issue with me being on your tour?